MicrosoftDocs/query-docs/query-languages/m/datetimezone-fromtext.md

 ## About

 Creates a `datetimezone` value from a textual representation, `text`.
-An optional `record` parameter, `options` may be provided to specify additional properties.
+An optional `record` parameter, `options`, may be provided to specify additional properties.
 The `record` can contain the following fields:

 * `Format`: A `text` value indicating the format to use.
 For more details, go to https://go.microsoft.com/fwlink/?linkid=2180104 and https://go.microsoft.com/fwlink/?linkid=2180105.
 Omitting this field or providing `null` will result in parsing the date using a best effort.